 Coronavirus in Illinois: Latest news on COVID-19 cases, Chicago area impact

-Within the past 24 hours, laboratories have reported 20,295 specimens for a total of 581,944.
-The statewide seven-day rolling positivity rate is 15%.
+Within the past 24 hours, state health officials said laboratories have tested 22,678 specimens in the last 24 hours for a total of 512,037.

-The positivity rate, or rate of positive COVID-19 tests, is a critical metric in Pritzker's "Restore Illinois" plan, and now the northeast region is hitting its mark.
-Dipping just below 20% over a 14-day average is a requirement for getting to the next phase of reopening.
+The positivity rate, or rate of positive COVID-19 tests, is a critical metric in Gov. Pritzker's "Restore Illinois" plan - and now the northeast region is hitting its mark.
+Dipping just below 20 percent over a 14-day average is a requirement for getting to the next phase of reopening.

 Coronavirus testing: Where to get tested for COVID-19 in Illinois, Chicago area